If you’re unhappy with any part of the service we provide, we want to hear about your experiences so we can learn from them and improve.

 If our customer contact centre can’t provide an answer or you aren’t happy with their initial response, they’ll ask the relevant area of our business to investigate and respond.

-If you’re unhappy with the response provided by the relevant business area, you can ask for your complaint to be reviewed and investigated by a Highways England Director.
+If you’re unhappy with the response provided by the relevant business area, you can ask for your complaint to be reviewed and investigated.

-We will aim to send a full response within 15 working days of the date of escalation.
+We will aim to send a full response within 15 working days.

 Stage 3: Independent review

-If you’re still not happy you can ask us to refer your complaint to an Independent Complaints Assessor (ICA).
-Find out more information about what the ICAs cover and how to complain to them.
+If you’re not happy with our review, you can ask us to refer your complaint to an Independent Complaints Assessor (ICA).
+Please be aware that the ICA can only review decisions in certain circumstances.

 If you think we have not done everything possible to resolve your complaint, you can also ask a Member of Parliament to contact us on your behalf.
 Or you can ask them to refer your complaint to the Parliamentary and Health Service Ombudsman (PHSO).